mattrose/thoughts/README.md

 [Check it out!](https://thoughts.maren.hup.is)

 ## How it works
 *thoughts is a work in progress!
-The install process is brittle and prone to requiring manual intervention.
+The installer is brittle and prone to requiring manual intervention.
 One day this will change, but until then know that it's at least quite simple, and once it's working you shouldn't have to futz with it*

 * Type `thoughts` in a terminal
 * Your preferred editor opens.
 Type your thought and then save and quit